TheTimgor/sadbot/README.md

 # sadbot
 a sad discord bot

-licensed under the Do Whatever The Fuck You Want To Public License

-this is a discord bot that has a variety of shitty functions. no you can't add it to your server, not until someone abstracts it to work on other servers
+This is a Discord bot that has a variety of shitty functions.
+No, you can’t add it to your server, not until someone abstracts it to work on other servers.

+[Licensed under the WTFPL.][license]

+[license]: https://github.com/TheTimgor/sadbot/blob/master/LICENSE "Do What The Fuck You Want To Public License"